cake-pie/AirlockPlus/README.md

 - Works even if the airlock part is already full of other kerbals.

 With this mod, it becomes possible to use crew cabins that don't have airlocks, and airlock parts that don't have any crew capacity of their own.

-For further information and documentation, please consult the forum thread for the mod.

 ---